 Illness Due to Poor Water Conditions

 Dehydration and diarrhea are also water-related matters to contend with.
-Those without adequate water conditions and/or are suffering from disease brought on by poor water conditions could quickly dehydrate.
+Those without adequate water conditions and/or are suffering from the disease brought on by poor water conditions could quickly dehydrate.
 These types of illnesses typically affect at-risk populations such as children, the sick and the elderly.
-Young children in particular are at high risk for diarrhea and other food- and waterborne illnesses because of limited pre-existing immunity and behavioral factors such as frequent hand-to-mouth contact.
+Young children, in particular, are at high risk for diarrhea and other food- and waterborne illnesses because of limited pre-existing immunity and behavioral factors such as frequent hand-to-mouth contact.
 The greatest risk to an infant with diarrhea and vomiting is dehydration.
 In addition, fever or increased ambient temperature increases fluid losses and speeds dehydration.
 Having knowledge beforehand on how to properly clean drinking water and food, and the symptomatology and treatment of these types of diseases can prevent further outbreaks from occurring.

 Malnutrition from either improper water conditions or from lack of nutrients is also a large killer amongst those in impoverished communities.
-Medical experts say there is a symbiotic relationship between malnutrition and diarreah.
+Medical experts say there is a symbiotic relationship between malnutrition and diarrhea.
 Malnutrition increases the severity of diarrhea while diarrhea can cause malnutrition.
 Either way, prevention for both of these health issues is key.

-Those that are malnourished are more suseptible to illness and disease.
+Those that are malnourished are more susceptible to illness and disease.
 Individuals who are malnourished will also be vitamin deficient and their health is likely to regress further.
-Those who survive from malnutrition are permanently affected by this disease and may suffer from recurring sickness, faltering growth, poor brain development, increased tooth decay, reduced strength and work capacity, and increased chance of chronic diseases in adulthood.
+Those who survive from malnutrition are permanently affected by this disease and may suffer from recurring sickness, faltering growth, poor brain development, increased tooth decay, reduced strength and work capacity, and increased the chance of chronic diseases in adulthood.
 Adult women with this condition will give birth to underweight babies.

 Recommended preparedness items: dietary supplements, vitamin powders, seeds for sprouting or seeds for fresh vegetables and fruits, survival bars, knowledge of alternative means to attain vitamins